Hamamelis x intermedia 'Angelly'

 Nothing breaks the monotony of late winter like the highly fragrant witchhazel; this variety features soft yellow strap-like flowers in tight bunches along the branches and a wide-spreading habit of growth

 Angelly Witchhazel is covered in stunning fragrant buttery yellow strap-like flowers with red eyes along the branches from late winter to early spring before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The serrated round leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.

 Angelly Witchhazel is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.